40843245/HTML/Form/Form Handling/Form Handling.md

 NOTE that

-<b>The index of php in array must respond to the value of the name attribute in html tag.</b>
+    1)The key of php in array must respond to the value of the name attribute in html tag.

+    NOT respond to the value of id attribute in html tag.

+    2)If the key can NOT macth to the attributes in html tag.
+The value of the key will be NULL.

 For example, suppose I use the GET method in html form.

     The value of a tag <input name="desired_text"> in php file will be stored in $_GET["desired_text"]

     $_GET["desired_texts"] will NOT access the value of a tag <input name="desired_text">.

+For example, suppose I use the GET method in html form.

+    For the tag <input id="desired_text">,

+    $_GET["desired_texts"] will be NULL since there is NO name attribute called "desired_texts".

+    NOTE that we set the id attribute but NOT set the name attribute.

 ### Code example